ocaml-sf/learn-ocaml/docs/exercises_tests.md

 #### Specify samplers

-Alas, sampler for custom types are not checked statically.
+Alas, sampler names for custom types are not checked statically.
 As such, one way to avoid this problem is by using the functions `test_function_*_against_*`, that takes an optional argument `?sampler:('a sampler)`, _i.e._ the function used to compute the arguments to test the function.